fciaf420/solana-token-listener/README.md

 # Telegram Solana Contract Address Listener

-A Telegram bot that monitors specified channels for Solana token contract addresses and forwards them to a designated channel.
-Built with advanced filtering capabilities and health monitoring.
+A Telegram bot designed to help you find and auto-buy new Solana tokens.
+It monitors specified Telegram channels for Solana contract addresses and instantly forwards them to your target channel for automated trading.
+Perfect for catching new token launches and trading opportunities as soon as they appear.

+## Key Benefits
+- Instant detection of new Solana tokens from monitored channels
+- Automatic forwarding to your trading bot channel
+- Supports all major Solana token link formats (DexScreener, Birdeye, Jupiter, etc.)
+- Never miss a new token launch opportunity

 ## Features

-- Monitor multiple Telegram channels/groups
+- Monitor multiple Telegram channels/groups for new tokens
 - User-specific filtering for each monitored channel
-- Automatic Solana contract address detection
+- Automatic Solana contract address detection from various sources:
+  - DexScreener links
+  - Birdeye links
+  - Solscan links
+  - Jupiter swap links
+  - GMGN links
+  - Raw contract addresses
 - Health monitoring and statistics
 - Session persistence
-- Configurable forwarding to target channel
+- Configurable forwarding to your trading bot
-- Environment settings editor

 ## Prerequisites

 1. Python 3.8 or higher
 2. Telegram API credentials from https://my.telegram.org/apps
 3. A Telegram account
-4. Access to @odysseus_trojanbot with referral code
+4. Access to either:
+   - Primary Bot: @odysseus_trojanbot
+   - Backup Bot: @TradeonNovaBot

 ## Installation